Java Barn

-The Java Barn is a student-run coffeehouse established in 1993 and located at St. Lawrence University (SLU).
+The Java Barn is a student-run music venue and former coffeehouse, established in 1993 and located at St. Lawrence University (SLU).

 The Payson Coffeehouse

 In the early-mid 1980s, there was a popular folk music scene, especially in northern New York state, known as the "North Country."
 At SLU, groups of students, interested in having live music at the school, petitioned and established a coffeehouse in Payson Hall, one of the school's buildings.
-A dormitory 3 University Avenue, and thus the Theme House was created.
+A theme house was set up at 3 University Avenue.
 While shows typically took place on Friday and Saturday nights, and the tenants routinely made the 10-minute "trek" between their residence and Payson to facilitate the shows.

 The Java Barn

 In 1992, Payson Hall was renovated into SLU's admissions building.
 A new venue had to be established, and student Jamie Schapiro ('94) spearheaded the search and co-founded the new coffee house.
 The chosen candidate was an old barn located behind 5 University Avenue.
 The new residence and venue was one house up from where the current students were living.
 The house was named the Coffee House, and the barn was christened as the Java House and later named Java Barn.
-Operating between Fall 1993 to Spring 2006, the Barn's location was popular due to its proximity of being on the border of the SLU campus, near the town center.
+Operating between the fall 1993 and the spring of 2006, the Barn's location was popular due to its proximity of being on the border of the SLU campus, near the town center.
 This brought about some interaction with the community, and students enjoyed the distance from the main campus and their studies.